School Programs 21/22

-Virtual Guided Tours: Our staff of professional interpreters will lead your students on an interactive journey through the historic grounds of La Purisima Mission.
+Virtual Guided Tours: Our staff of professional interpreters will lead your class on an interactive journey through the historic grounds of La Purisima Mission.
 Your students will be able to answer and ask questions with their guide.
-Various platforms can be accommodated for your class.
+These tours are single school events.
+Find out more and how to register here.

-Experience living history at La Purisima Mission as costumed interpreters tour and demonstrate the various places, crafts and stories of mission life.
+Living History Tours Webinars: Experience living history at La Purisima Mission as costumed interpreters tour and demonstrate the various places, crafts and stories of mission life.
+These programs are multi-school webinars.
+In addition to these programs we suggest scheduling a 30 minute Q&A session to allow your students to have their questions answered.

-(1) Crafts and Industry Living History Tour - Explore the crafts and industries of the California Missions and the people who worked there.
-Our demonstrations include candle making, weaving and pottery.
+- Crafts and Industry Living History Tour - Explore the crafts and industries of the California Missions and the people who worked there.
+Our demonstrations include weaving, pottery and leather.

-(2) Spanish Influence Living History Tour - This is a living history program which will include costumed interpretation to bring to life the Spanish colonial influence of the church, the military life (may include musket firing) and the food of the mission.
+- Spanish Influence Living History Tour - This is a living history program which will include costumed interpretation to bring to life the Spanish colonial influence of the church, the military life and the food of the mission.

-Question / Answer Sessions: Our Living History Tours are multi-school events and we want to be available for your students, so we are offering Q&A sessions for individual classes.
-Your students will be able to meet our staff and ask questions after the tour.
+- Question / Answer Sessions: Webinar's have limited time to answer questions.
+Q&A sessions allow students to meet our staff and ask questions after the program.
 This is a separate activity and you will have to register for it on your tour form.

 Academic Content Standard Subject Area: History/Social Science